-Amtrak provides some limited bicycle accommodations, which are defined in this blog post.
-To find out what is possible, see our Amtrak bicycle-accommodations spreadsheet (XLSX) and its instructions (PDF) to find every Amtrak line and station that offers baggage service for boxed bikes and every line that has roll-on bicycle service.
-Since it is a spreadsheet you can sort to find every station in a state, every station with baggage service, and every line with roll-on service.
+Amtrak's various types of bicycle accommodations are defined in this blog post.
+To find out what is possible, see our Amtrak bicycle accommodations spreadsheet (XLSX) and its instructions (PDF) to find every Amtrak line and station that offers trainside-checked and carry-on bicycle service.
 This information is also contained in Amtrak's timetable, but the timetable can't be sorted.

 Adventure Cycling has created another new tool to help bicycle travelers plan their tours.
 Our interactive map now displays an overlay of the entire Amtrak route system over the Adventure Cycling Route Network, with a description of the type of bicycle accommodations offered on each line.
 Click on the button to see the connections between Adventure Cycling routes and Amtrak routes, and visit the Amtrak website to find out more about specific routes, fares, and accommodations.